Indoor Gardening: Everything You Need to Know

 How Much Does Indoor Gardening Impact Electricity Bills

-But no one ever seems to believe me, so I thought I’d break down the math and show you!
+But no one ever seems to believe me, so I broke down the math and wrote a whole post here explaining how much LED lights will cost you!

 To calculate how much energy an Aerogarden (or any indoor garden) uses, the formula is: